aswinr22/Tensorflow-waste-detection/README.md

  ## Getting Started
 * Clone the tensorflow official repository from https://github.com/tensorflow/models.git
-* I am used SSD mobilenet model for training since the  detection happens to be in  raspberry pi , which has considerably low amount of specification
+* I Have used SSD mobilenet model for training since the  detection happens to be in  raspberry pi , which has considerably low amount of specification

 ## Labelling the image
 Use LabelIMG tool